M-Umar-949/Project-Workbase-Application/README.md

 # Project-Workbase-Application
-This is a basic to mid level project management system designed with proper client and server side codes.
+This is a basic level project management system designed with proper client and server side codes.
 The frameworks / technologies use are nodejs for serverside programming , HTML , CSS , JS for client side and the sql for the database design.